rovellipaolo/gnome-shell-extension-sermon/README.md

   ✔ when Docker program is found, returns true
   ✔ when Docker program is not found, returns false

-DockerRepository.getVersion()
-  ✔ when retrieving the Docker version, docker version command is executed

 DockerRepository.getContainers()
   ✔ when retrieving the Docker containers, docker ps command is executed

 DockerRepository.parseContainers()
-  ✔ when pasing command execution result with Docker containers, returns a list of containers ✔ when pasing command execution result without Docker containers, returns an empty list
+  ✔ when pasing command execution result with Docker containers, returns a list of Docker containers ✔ when pasing command execution result without Docker containers, returns an empty list

+DockerRepository.filterContainers()
+  ✔ returns the list of Docker containers ordered by status ✔ when no Docker container is passed, returns an empty list

 DockerRepository.startContainer()
   ✔ when starting a Docker container, docker start command is executed